Chitaoji/textpy/README.md

 >>> isinstance(m, tx.PyText)
 True
 ```
-Sometimes, your python module may contain not just one file but multiple files and folders, but don’t worry since `tx.module()` provides support for complex file hierarchies.
+Sometimes, your python module may contain not just one file but multiple files and folders, but don’t worry, since `tx.module()` provides support for complex file hierarchies.
 The return type will be either `PyDir` or `PyFile` (both are subclasses of `PyText`) depending on the path type.

 In conclusion, suppose you've got a python package, you can simply give the package dirpath to `tx.module()`, and do things like before: